 The ONS 15454 SONET/SDH ML-Series card has a software-based LCAS (SW-LCAS) scheme.
-This scheme is also supported by both the ML-100T-8 card and both versions of the CE-100T-8, but only for circuits terminating on a ONS 15454 SONET/SDH ML-Series card.
+This scheme is also supported by both the ML-100T-8 card and the CE-100T-8 (both the ONS 15310-CL version and the ONS 15454 SONET/SDH version), but only for circuits with the other end terminating on a ONS 15454 SONET/SDH ML-Series card.

 The CE-100T-8 card allows independent routing and protection preferences for each member of a VCAT circuit.
-The user can also control the amount of VCAT circuit capacity that is fully protected, unprotected or if the circuit is on a bidirectional line switched ring (BLSR), uses protection channel access (PCA).
+The user can also control the amount of VCAT circuit capacity that is fully protected, unprotected, or uses Protection Channel Access (PCA) (when PCA is available).
 Alarms are supported on a per-member as well as per virtual concatenation group (VCG) basis.

 The maximum tolerable VCAT differential delay for the CE-100T-8 is 48 milliseconds.
-The VCAT differential delay is the relative arrival time measurement between members of a virtual concatenation group (VCG).
+The VCAT differential delay is the relative arrival-time measurement between members of a VCG.